 WHY NUTRITIONAL BALANCING SCIENCE?

 Most cases of epilepsy or seizures are, in fact, just biochemical imbalances that may be subtle, but due to their nature or location, they have very powerful effects upon the central nervous system.
-This is the reason I imagine that so many people respond well to our approach.
+This is the reason I imagine that so many people respond well to nutritional balancing programs.

 Nutritional balancing science specifically addresses many of the causes of seizures such as:

-Š Deep, and often extremely chronic foci of infection in the brain
+Š Acute, as well as deep, and often very chronic foci of infection in the brain.

 Š Other imbalances in the nervous system that are reflected in the mineral levels and ratios on a hair mineral analysis, when it is performed and interpreted by the method of Dr. Paul C. Eck.